Epistemology gives a Future to Complementarity in Human-AI Interactions: The Basics: Human-AI Interactions, Reliance, and Complementarity

 \subsection{Human-AI Interactions}

-We call \textbf{human-AI interactions} (HAIs) goal-oriented processes in which a human and an AI system contribute informational inputs that are combined into a single output, e.g., a prediction or AI-generated content, possibly after update.\footnote{This definition is deliberately minimal: it characterizes HAIs at the level of information exchange and output formation, without committing to any particular interaction protocol, degree of agency, or normative relationship between the agents.} In prediction settings, such as a clinician consulting a medical AI to classify skin lesions, the informational inputs are typically the agents' per-instance predictions: the AI is a `recommendation-driven decision support' \citep{miller2023explainable}.\footnote{Miller uses the term `recommendation' for what we call a `prediction' \citep{miller2023explainable}.
-More generally, however, these AI inputs may include any informational content supplied to the interaction protocol; for instance the AI system may provide information to help the human refine their prediction \emph{without} sharing a prediction, i.e., as a `hypothesis-driven decision support' \citep{miller2023explainable}. } We say that a HAI is \emph{trivial}, if its inputs are not updated throughout the interaction.
-In this work, interactions whose goal is to approximate ground truth for labeled instances play a key role.
-Let us introduce them.
+We call \emph{human-AI interactions} (HAIs) goal-oriented processes in which a human and an AI system contribute informational inputs that are combined into a single output, e.g., a prediction or AI-generated content, possibly after update.\footnote{This definition is deliberately minimal: it characterizes HAIs at the level of information exchange and output formation, without committing to any particular interaction protocol, degree of agency, or normative relationship between the agents.} In prediction settings, such as a clinician consulting a medical AI to classify skin lesions, the informational inputs are typically the agents' per-instance predictions: the AI is used as a recommendation-driven decision-support system \citep{miller2023explainable}.\footnote{Miller uses the term \emph{recommendation} for what we call a \emph{prediction} \citep{miller2023explainable}.
+More generally, however, these AI inputs may include any informational content supplied to the interaction protocol; for instance the AI system may provide information to help the human refine their prediction \emph{without} sharing a prediction, i.e., as a hypothesis-driven decision support \citep{miller2023explainable}. } In this work, interactions whose goal is to approximate ground truth for labeled instances play a key role.

-\subsection{Prediction-task-oriented HAIs and the `Self-Reliance vs. AI Reliance' Paradigm}
+\subsection{Prediction-task-oriented HAIs and the Self-Reliance vs. AI Reliance Paradigm}